orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pleiades.rst

 the foreword of this section,
-`Pleiades <http://smsc.cnes.fr/PLEIADES/index.htm>`_  image can be quite large, so it might be convenient to switch the viewer style from *Packed* to *Splitted*, in which case you will be able to maximize the *Scroll Window* for better localisation of the viewed area.
+`Pleiades <http://smsc.cnes.fr/PLEIADES/index.htm>`_  image can be quite large, so it might be convenient to switch the viewer style from *Packed* to *Split*, in which case you will be able to maximize the *Scroll Window* for better localisation of the viewed area.
 To do so, one can go to the *Setup* tab of the *Viewer Control Window*.